UCB-stat-159-f25/final-group11/.ipynb_checkpoints/README-checkpoint.md

 ## Insights from Exploratory Data Analysis

+This is the link to our [dataset](https://www.kaggle.com/datasets/parthpatel2130/realistic-loan-approval-dataset-us-and-canada).
 Through our exploratory data analysis, we noticed some correlations between age, credit score, and debt with the likelihood of getting a loan approved.

 ## Analysis + Conclusion